tcmal/auxolotl-poc/README.md

   - `lib` - pure, system-agnostic helper functions that don't depend on anything. mostly from [auxolotl/lib](https://github.com/auxolotl/lib)
   - `core` - minimal set of packages considered vital for everything else. currently, just `stdenv` stuff.
-  - `python` - sig repositories, containing more packages.
+  - `python`, ... - sig repositories, containing more packages.
   - `registry` - generated nix code, which pulls in `core` and sig repos and wires them all together.
   - `resolver` - code to generate the `registry`